Bluey: The Album

 Bluey: The Album is the soundtrack album for the first series of the Australian animated television series Bluey, which was released on 22 January 2021 by Demon Records.
-The program itself first aired on ABC Kids on 1 October 2018.
-The show follows Bluey, an anthropomorphic six-year-old Blue Heeler puppy who is characterised by her abundance of energy, imagination and curiosity of the world.
 Most of the soundtrack's music was composed and performed by Joff Bush, the composer for the television program, alongside a team of musicians.

 The on-screen music for Bluey had previously been licensed by Universal Music Publishing on behalf of BBC Worldwide Music Publishing.
 The soundtrack was released through Demon Music Group, a subdivision of BBC Studios, who hold global rights to release the show's music.

 The soundtrack debuted at number one on the ARIA Albums Chart in February 2021.
 It was recognised as the first children's album to reach the top of the charts in Australia.
 It won Best Children's Album at the 2021 ARIA Music Awards, and an APRA Screen Music Award for Best Soundtrack Album in 2021.